kleinborre/web-sys-tech-g16/README.md

 **HTML5 • Modern CSS • Bootstrap 5.3 • Vanilla JS • GitHub Pages**

 **Disclaimer**
-A previous version included a “Lead Capture: Local Storage + JSON Download (no backend)” flow.
-We removed it due to security and privacy risk (client-side download of user data) and because the course scope is static HTML/CSS/JS without a backend.
-This capability will be implemented later in the advanced course.
+An earlier build used a “Lead Capture: Local Storage + JSON Download (no backend)” flow.
+We removed it due to privacy risk (client-side downloads of user data) and because the course scope is a static site with no backend.
+This capability will be revisited in the advanced course.

 ## Team